When the first Friday the 13th film proved to be a hit, the studio naturally made plans for a new one, to be released the year after.

 - Living Prop: Many counselors have no lines or names.

 - Male Gaze: We get a long camera shot centered on Terry's behind.
+And later one of Vickie's underwear-glad behind as she rummages through her car.

 - Ms. Fanservice: Terry.
 Revealing clothing?
 Check.
 No bra on cold nights?
 Check.
 Gratuitous skinny dipping scene?
 Ooh, yeah.